Updated: 17 Nov. 2013

 They rotated audits among every technologist in the transfusion service.
 This allowed staff to form relationships with nursing staff on each shift.
 The result was that relationships between nursing and blood bank staff improved.

-Comment: I really liked this abstract because anything that fosters blood bank and nursing understanding is good.
+Comment: I really liked this abstract because anything that fosters blood bank and nursing understanding is good.2.
+AP76 Bridging the Gap: The Success of Daily Transfusion Medicine Meetings

 Is this an illusion?
 Will nurses and laboratory technologists ever be blood brothers and sisters?
 Evidence grows that this is so, especially in countries where medical laboratory technologists form a significant portion of transfusion safety officers.
 [See abstract 3 below.]